The truth about expiration dates

 These are usually found on items such as mustard, peanut butter, and pasta sauce.
 Food that is shelf-stable.

 This date tells you how long the item will remain at the best quality (while unopened).
-After this date has passed, the food is still safe to consume, but you may notice subtle changes in texture, flavour or colour.
+After this date has passed, the food is still safe to consume, but you may notice subtle changes in texture, flavor, or color.

 You will find most items with sell-by dates are things like meat and milk – perishables.
 This date tells the store how long they can keep an item out for sale.
 If the date passes, they are no longer able to sell the item.

-You definitely don’t want to purchase a perishable item whos sell-by date has passed, but you don’t necessarily need to consume it before that date.
+You definitely don’t want to purchase a perishable item whose sell-by date has passed, but you don’t necessarily need to consume it before that date.

 You will likely only find these dates on baby items such as infant formula and certain baby foods.